 A fun and interactive "soap opera" with dramatic elements, Family Values is based on the narrative choices of “Choose Your Own Adventure” games.
 The interaction will enhance the perception of a girl's value to a family, with an emphasis on extending girls’ education, as opposed to child labor or early marriage.

 The three mobile games will be distributed in India, Kenya and Tanzania starting in late 2012 in partnership with game developer Mudlark (U.K.) and game publisher E-Line Media (U.S.).
 The project leverages a vast network of local and global NGOs, mobile operators and government agencies in order to reach millions of low-end mobile devices in the developing world.
-For additional information on the games, visit this page.

 The Mobile Games Revolution: Launching Half the Sky Movement Games in Kenya was directed and filmed by Edward Owles, produced by CBA WorldView.